 Q: What is the Dictionary of Christianese?

 The Dictionary of Christianese is a new dictionary currently being written that explains the slang words and expressions used by Christians.
-The Dictionary is a serious work of scholarly research, and it is written for use by all kinds of people, including new Christians, long-time Christians, and interested curiosity-seekers of every sort.
+The Dictionary is a serious work of scholarly research, and it is written for use by all kinds of people, including new Christians, long-time Christians, non-Christians, linguists, journalists, historians, and word nerds and curiosity-seekers of every kind.

 Q: Who is this Dictionary for?

-This Dictionary is for everyone, whether you’re a new Christian, a long-time Christian, or not a Christian at all.
-Whether you grew up immersed in the various idiomatic expressions of Christian culture, or if you’re a non-believer who can barely understand (or stomach) what Christians are sometimes saying, this Dictionary is written with you in mind.
+This Dictionary is for everyone, whether you’re a new Christian, a long-time Christian, or not even a Christian at all.
+Whether you grew up immersed in the various idiomatic expressions of Christian culture, or if you’re a non-believer who can barely understand (or stomach) what Christians say, this Dictionary is written to be useful for you.

-The Dictionary’s definitions, explanations, and selected quotations have been written with the aim of avoiding any doctrinal and denominational bias.
+The Dictionary’s definitions, explanations, and selected quotations have been written with the aim of avoiding doctrinal and denominational bias.
 The emphasis in this reference work is on providing a clear understanding of what these terms mean, where they came from, and how Christians have used them over time.
-This Dictionary is a work of lexicography and history, not theology.
-Though some readers may find themselves thinking about matters of faith and religion when they learn what some of these terms mean and where they came from.
+This Dictionary is a work of lexicography and linguistics, not a work of theology.
+(Though it will be natural for some readers to find themselves thinking about matters of faith and religion when they learn what some of these terms mean and where they came from.)